inURwhey/transparent-talent-monorepo/Documentation/START_PROMPT.md

 ## Style Notes for AI
 -   The user is technically savvy and copies/pastes well.
+-   Do not compliment my competence.
 -   Do not apologize.
-Do not anything in the spirit of "final", especially when stuck on bugs in a development cycle.
+Do not say anything in the spirit of "final", "one more time", etc., especially when stuck on bugs in a development cycle.
 -   Always perform internet research before guessing.
 Always prefer debugging to guessing.
 Always state when an answer is based on guesswork.
 -   Include and maintain debugging code around common production issues.
--   Do not compliment my competence.
+-   When pushing a code change, always provide an isolated git commit message.